Easy As Cookies

 Instructions

-• Melt butter with sugar in the microwave or on the stove: In the microwave, heat butter on high for 1 minute or until the butter melts.
-Add sugar and stir to combine, then microwave for another 1-2 minutes, stopping it if it starts to bubble.
-Stir to help dissolve the sugar.
-(On the stove, heat and stir until the sugar dissolves.)
+• Melt butter in a large, microwave-safe mixing bowl, for about 1 minute or until the butter melts.
+Stir in the sugar and microwave for another 1-2 minutes, stopping it if it starts to bubble.
+[See notes for instructions on if it bubbles.]
+Stir to help dissolve the sugar; it's okay if the mixture separates.

 Notes

-Using chilled chocolate chips means that the chocolate only partially melts into the brownies, providing fudginess in the brownies while also giving delicious bites of chocolate chips.
+Chilled chocolate chips: Chilled chocolate partially melts into the brownies, providing fudginess in the brownies while also keeping bites of chocolate chips.
+Cool the batter for 20 minutes to about room temperature before adding chocolate chips if you don't want them to melt at all.

 • Two brownies, stacked on top of each other.